ngs-docs/angus/transcriptome-assembly.md

 ### Run the assembler

 Trinity works both with paired-end reads as well as single-end reads (including simultaneously both types at the same time).
 In the general case, the paired-end files are defined as `--left left.fq` and `--right right.fq` respectively.
-The single-end reads (a.k.a _orphans_) are defined by the flag `--single`.
+If assembling from single-end reads (as in this case), we use the flag `--single`.

 First of all though, we need to make sure that there are no whitespaces in the header of the input fastq file.
 This is done using the following command: